-Fewer Americans would smoke if cessation treatments were covered: CDCMarch 27th, 2014 in Health /
+Fewer Americans would smoke if cessation treatments were covered: CDCMarch 27, 2014 in Medicine & Health / Health

 (HealthDay)—More Americans would quit smoking if coverage for every type of smoking-cessation treatment was provided by all state Medicaid programs, and if states removed barriers to coverage, according to a federal government study.

 Although states are making progress, few of them provide Medicaid coverage for all treatments to help people kick the habit, according to the U.S. Centers for Disease Control and Prevention.

 The CDC researchers said Medicaid enrollees are more likely to smoke than people in the general population, and smoking-related diseases are a major factor in rising Medicaid costs.